-Though COVID-19 (see what we're doing to make sure you will be safe while still engaged in theatre!) is changing the way we go about our work, getting involved with the UR International Theatre Program is easy!
+We're back!
+And there's no better time to get involved with the Theatre Program than now!
+You'll also have a ground floor seat in the spectacular new theatre in the Sloan Performing Arts Center!
 If you're interested in being involved as a stage manager, scroll down to here.
 Interested in working backstage and behind-the-scenes?
 Click here.
 For actors, auditions are open to everyone!
 You don't have to be a theatre major/minor to be cast, and you'll get credit for being in shows.
 Auditions are generally held on the first Friday and Saturday of every semester.
 View the audition schedule for more information.
+FAQs!
+Audition Tips!

 Stay informed, subscribe to our mailing list today!